craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Connect to **LON-CL1**.
 Sign in as **ADATUM\Administrator**.

 1. Open Edge.
-Browse to the **Microsoft 365 admin center** and sign in using the tenant owner account.
+Browse to the **Exchange admin center** and sign in using the tenant owner account.

-1. In the Navigation menu, click **Exchange**.

 1. In the Navigation menu, click **recipients**.
 In the centre pane, click **mailboxes**.